return42/sphkerneldoc/linux_src_doc/kernel/trace/ring_buffer_c.rst

 Description
 -----------

-Returns a reseverd event on the ring buffer to copy directly to.
+Returns a reserved event on the ring buffer to copy directly to.
 The user of this interface will need to get the body to write into and can use the \ :c:func:`ring_buffer_event_data`\  interface.